Tummy time tips

-- Birthing ball – if you’ve still got a birthing ball you can lie your baby face down on the top and gently rock forwards and backwards whilst holding her up.
+- Birthing ball – if you’ve still got a birthing ball you can lie your baby face down on the top and gently rock forwards and backwards whilst holding her steady and securely.

-- Put a mirror at ground level in front of your baby so she can see her own face.
+- Put a baby safe mirror at ground level in front of your baby so she can see her own face.

 - Never leave your baby unattended during tummy time, and never leave them on a bed or changing table in case they suddenly learn to roll!